-A memory write and memory read transaction is performed to the RDRAM to determine which read domain the RDRAM occupies.
-The programmed delay of the RDRAM is then adjusted so the total RDRAM read delay (propagation delay plus programmed delay) is constant.
-The TPARM and TCDLY1 registers of the RDRAM is rewritten with the appropriate read delay values.
+A memory write and memory read transaction is performed to each RDRAM to determine which read domain each RDRAM occupies.
+The programmed delay of each RDRAM is then adjusted so the total RDRAM read delay (propagation delay plus programmed delay) is constant.
+The TPARM and TCDLY1 registers of each RDRAM are rewritten with the appropriate read delay values.
 The ConfigRMC bus is also rewritten with an updated value.